-OFS - The OFS pin provides a means to program a DC offset current for generating a DC offset voltage at the REF input.
+OFS - The OFS pin can be used to program a DC offset current which will generate a DC offset voltage between the REF and DAC pins.
 The offset current is generated via an external resistor and precision internal voltage references.
 The polarity of the offset is selected by connecting the resistor to GND or VCC.
 For no offset, the OFS pin should be left unterminated.